shader-slang/shader-slang.github.io/docs/compilation-api.md

     }
 ```

+#### Life Time of Modules

+Modules are owned by the slang Session.
+Once loaded, they are valid as long as the Session is valid.

 ### Query Entry Points

 Slang shaders may contain many entry points, and it's necessary to be able to identify them programatically in the Compilation API in order to select which entry points to compile.

 A common way to query an entry-point is by using the `IModule::findEntryPointByName` method, which will search the Module's reflection data and return the one which, for example, has the name "computeMain" as seen below.
+In order for `findEntryPointByName` to suceed, the entry-point function must be decorated with the shader attribute in source, e.g. `[shader("compute")]`.
+If the entry-point is not explicitly marked, it's necessary to use the `IModule::findAndCheckEntryPoint` function instead.

+`IModule::findAndCheckEntryPoint` is an alternative way to query entry-points from a module, and it works even if the function was not marked with the `[shader]` attribute.
+Because functions that lack the `[shader]` attribute, are not validated as entry-points during `loadModule`, that skipped validation is performed during `IModule::findAndCheckEntryPoint` instead.

 ```cpp
     Slang::ComPtr<slang::IEntryPoint> entryPoint;